-A. Deciding to buy or adopt a macaw is different than owning a common pet such as a dog or cat.
-The decision to bring a scarlet macaw in your home needs to be a joint decision with everyone involved.
+Deciding to buy or adopt a macaw is different than owning a common pet such as a dog or cat.
+The decision to bring a scarlet macaw into your home needs to have everyone involved.
 Because these birds are highly social, it is best to have someone at home with it.
 If everyone in the household is out all day, this could lead to behavioral problems in the bird.
-These problems might include:
+These might include:

 - Damage to your home

 It's worth noting that the location of your home should also play a part.
 If you live in an apartment, a terraced house or have neighbors nearby, they are unlikely to appreciate the screaming of the birds.

 How Long Do Macaws Live?

 Macaws live a long time, and it's something one needs to think about when deciding to own a macaw.
 A scarlet macaw can live to be 70+ years old and some are recorded as being over 100 years old.
 Now, you have to ask yourself, are you ready for that length of commitment?
 If this is a family bird, it will usually be left to someone in a will.
 With the potential for such a long lifespan, you can see why this is a decision that needs careful consideration.

 What Is the Best Food for Macaws?

 There are, of course, commercial feeds for parrots.
 These are a mixture of seeds and pellets.
 The superior brands usually include such things as pine nuts and dried fruits.
 Quality matters as the cheaper brands are full of fillers and sunflower seeds.
 Feeding a parrot as close to their natural diet is best—do your research and discover where your bird would live in the wild and what plants would be available to it at different times of the year.
 In the wild, parrots would eat a varied diet of fruits and plants that are in season.
 They would also eat carrion.
 Offer your macaw different healthy foods to see if they will eat them.
 The table below shows suggestions for what a captive bird can have: